Twin 'warriors' battle through first weekend after surgery

 Family reunited

 Two nights earlier, in the same room, the boys had shared one bed.
-Christian had climbed into it, while Nicole read them the children's book, "I Love You All The Same."
+Christian had climbed into it, while Nicole read them the children's book "I Love You All The Same."

 "You are strong, you are smart, you are happy," Nicole told them as they drifted to sleep.

+And now here the family was, together.
+There was even beauty with the exact time of separation, at 2:11 a.m. -- when the two conjoined boys became one and one.

-Over the weekend, Nicole took to Facebook to thank the "heroes" at Montefiore -- from Goodrich to his nurse practitioner, from lead plastic surgeon Dr. Oren Tepper to anesthesiologists, from nurses to volunteers.
+Over the weekend, Nicole took to Facebook to thank the "heroes" at Montefiore -- from Goodrich to his nurse practitioner, from Tepper to anesthesiologists, from nurses to volunteers.

 "As absolutely humbled as I am for all of the encouraging messages I've received, it's hard for me to take any credit for the miracle that these boys are," Nicole wrote.
 "All I did was birth beautiful, unique children and love them with all I have.
 There are mothers everywhere who do that on a daily basis.
 I'd like to direct the attention back to the true heroes of our story."